-- Q: What is the purpose of the Interim Loss Report? - A: The Interim Loss Report provides the FHCF with information to determine its potential liability, and if necessary, the likely timing requirements for asset liquidation and revenue bond issuance. - Q: When is our company required to submit an Interim Loss Report to the FHCF? - A: The FHCF will notify its member companies if they are required to submit an Interim Loss report following a covered event,
+- Q: What is the purpose of the Interim Loss Report? - A: The Interim Loss Report provides the FHCF with information to determine its potential liability. - Q: When is our company required to submit an Interim Loss Report to the FHCF? - A: The FHCF will notify its member companies if they are required to submit an Interim Loss report following a covered event.